 Do you have what it takes to be a copywriter?
 Wondering what it actually entails?
-Cogs place a host of copywriters across all levels and in a variety of businesses, thanks to our dedicated creative team, so no matter what your experience we can offer some help.
+Cogs places a host of copywriters across all levels and in a variety of businesses, thanks to our dedicated creative team.
+No matter your experience, we can help.

 A junior copywriter works directly below a copywriter or senior copywriter, in the marketing and advertising industry.
 They are responsible for generating stand-alone copy, or text to complement visual concepts created by an art director, across many platforms, including: